Management Swiftlet

 CLI-Based Management

-When admin-roles-enabled is set to true, CLI access is governed by roles defined in the roles entity list.
-Each role specifies context filters using SQL-like predicates (with % as wildcard) to include or exclude access to specific parts of the management tree.
-Filters can also mark contexts as read-only and specify which commands are granted.
-This allows fine-grained control over which users can view or modify router configuration and execute management commands.
+When admin-roles-enabled is true, CLI access is controlled by roles defined under the roles entity list.
+Each role specifies context filters using SQL-LIKE predicates (with % as wildcard) and can grant or restrict access to specific contexts and commands.
+Context filters can be marked as read-only, and a list of granted commands can be specified for each context.
+This allows for fine-grained, role-based access control over the router's management interface.

 Configuration Example: